iamJakeRobbins/Whats-Dinner/README.md

 ## What inputs are needed to generate those outputs?

-## What technologies you plan to use
+## What technologies do you plan to use?

 ## Feature list